Fragments of human remains found at military bases

 “We will work closely with the military to determine whether the site can be preserved in place, which is our priority,” said State Historic Preservation Officer Patrick Lujan.
 "We assure the public that we remain vigilant in the protection of our island's cultural resources, working closely with the military and all other stakeholders in the proper, respectful handling of what is found during development.”

+“So we were successful with the burials in Camp Blaz to keep that in place and we’re working with Camp Blaz now with this particular finding to do the same,” he added.

+“These findings in Andy South are in vehicle training course so the possibility of them rerouting the course around the area where the remains were found is on the table.
+That’s what we’re advising.”

-JRM is also closely reviewing the SHPO’s recommendation of preservation in place of a partially-intact ancient Chamorro burial at the Skaggs Urban Training Complex in the Mogfog, Dededo area.
+JRM officials said they are reviewing the SHPO’s recommendation of preservation in place of a partially-intact ancient Chamorro burial at the Skaggs Urban Training Complex.

 The burial was discussed at the annual Programmatic Agreement of 2011 workshop that was attended by Guam’s cultural resource management stakeholders including the Guam Preservation Trust, and members of the 36th Guam Legislature.